By Kelsey Fox

 19. Brendan Eich

-Creating the JavaScript programming language would be an impressive enough feat, but computer programmer and technologist Brendan Eich is also the co-founder of the Mozilla Project, Mozilla Foundation, and Mozilla Corporation, best known for Firefox.
-After receiving degrees from Santa Clara University and the University of Illinois at Urbana-Champaign, Eich began his career with Netscape Communications Corporation, where he created JavaScript.
-Eich is currently the Chief Technology Officer and Chief Executive Officer of Mozilla Corporation.
+After receiving degrees from Santa Clara University and the University of Illinois at Urbana-Champaign, Eich began his career with Netscape Communications Corporation.
+It was there he created JavaScript.
+He also worked as Chief Technology Officer and Chief Executive Officer of Mozilla Corporation.
+After 11 days as CEO, Eich resigned and left Mozilla due to his opposition to same-sex marriage.

 18. Donald Knuth